Jack Morley (cricketer)

 Jack Peter Morley (born 25 June 2001) is an English cricketer.
 He made his first-class debut on 6 September 2020, for Lancashire in the 2020 Bob Willis Trophy.
 He made his List A debut on 23 July 2021, for Lancashire in the 2021 Royal London One-Day Cup.
 During the 2024 season he had two loan spells at Derbyshire, at the conclusion of the season he joined them on a two-year contract.
+Morley agreed a two-year contract extension with Derbyshire in June 2026, tying him into the club until at least the end of the 2028 season.